Bass Clarinet - Technique, Interpretation, Solistic Repertoire and Orchestral Studies

 Requirements and selection

-General requirements and present or previous studies at a Music Academy, equivalent to at least 90 credits in the field of music, with main instrument clarinet.
+General entry requirements as well as specific entry requirements: studied or had studied at Music Academy or the equivalent, at least 90 credits in music with main instrument clarinet.

 English language requirements